-The processor algorithm is a combination of state-of-the-art techniques for performing atmospheric corrections (including cirrus clouds correction [R1]), which have been tailored to the SENTINEL-2 environment together with a scene classification module described in [R2].
-The scene classification algorithm allows detection of clouds, snow and cloud shadows and generation of a classification map, which consists of four different classes for clouds (including cirrus), together with six different classifications for shadows, cloud shadows, vegetation, soils/deserts, water and snow.
-The algorithm is based on a series of threshold tests that use as input TOA reflectance as input from the SENTINEL-2 spectral bands.
+The algorithm is based on a series of threshold tests that use as input TOA reflectance as input from the Sentinel-2 spectral bands.
 In addition, thresholds are applied on band ratios and indexes like Normalised Difference Vegetation Index (NDVI) and Normalised Difference Snow and Ice Index (NDSI).
 For each of these threshold tests, a level of confidence is associated.
 It produces at the end of the processing chain a probabilistic cloud mask quality indicator and a snow mask quality indicator.
 The algorithm uses the reflective properties of scene features to establish the presence or absence of clouds in a scene.
 Cloud screening is applied to the data in order to retrieve accurate atmospheric and surface parameters, either as input for the further processing steps below or for being valuable input for processing steps of higher levels.

 Atmospheric correction is performed using a set of look-up tables generated via libRadtran.
 Baseline processing is the rural/continental aerosol type.
 Other look-up tables can also be used according to the scene geographic location and climatology.

-Figure 1: The figure shows from left to right: (1) A simulated Level-1C TOA reflectance input Image, (2) the cirrus and atmospherically corrected Level-2A BOA reflectance image, (3) the cirrus band B10, (4) the scene classification of the Level-1C input image (AVIRIS data supplied by NASA).
+The figure shows from left to right: (1) Sentinel-2 Level-1C TOA reflectance input image, (2) the atmospherically corrected Level-2A BOA reflectance image, (3) the output scene classification of the Level-1C product.